saferpay/jsonapi/texts/01_Introduction.md

 	<p><strong>Important:</strong> Saferpay only supports TLS 1.2 and up, for secure connections.
 Please make sure, that your system is configured accordingly! <a href="https://www.six-payment-services.com/en/site/e-commerce/support/tls-faq.html">More information in our TLS-FAQ!</a></p>
 </div>
 <div class="danger">
 	<p><strong>Caution:</strong> Please <strong>DO NOT</strong> use client side scripting languages like JavaScript to execute the server-to-server (JSON) calls directly.
 Clients could manipulate the code, or even try to extract the credentials, to execute refunds or other requests with malicious intentions.
-Always execute the requests and keep your credentials on your server!</p>
+Always execute the requests and keep your credentials on your server, maybe by using AJAX.</p>
 </div>

 <div class="danger">